A-Fisk/actiPy/notes.md

 - IS
 - previous notebook in 01_dphil/03_oldgithub

-- which version?
-Published or not?
-- kind of have to have published version

-- want to do comparison so kind of want to script both!

-- okay done and calculated, but we are getting suuuuper low values for perfect sine wave?
-- is this correct?

-- not quite right, think I want to take the mean at current data first? then do the rest?
 - yeah that's my whole problem with this calculation, have accidentally done my own version where low is better

+- how have my version vs the other version
+- want to do full investigation but that's later
+- for now what do I call my version?
+Options
+- IS_fisk
+- Easy to access, bit wankery, can change later
+- \_calculate_IS
+- also easy to access, suggests less important though
+- Something descriptive?
+- timepoint_stability?
+- since we want low number variation seems good thing to have in title
+- lets try TV - timepoint variability

+- what do I want to test?

 ## TODO
 - update check datetime index decorator - add to non zero values?